-Over the years Michelle has won awards and commendations for her design and creative work.
-Some of these awards have been received while she was employed as creative director/graphic designer on these products and some were received while she was working on freelance projects with her clients.
+Over the years Michelle has won industry awards and commendations for her innovative product launches and creative work.
+Some awards were received while employed as creative director and some were received while she was running her own design agency.

-In particular, Michelle values her contribution to Green Cross Australia.
-The app that was created for kids between 8 and 12 years of age was unique and innovative.
-It helped educate kids how small changes they make in daily life (ie. walk to the shops instead of driving; turning lights off when you leave a room etc) can positively impact the environment.
+Michelle values her contribution to Green Cross Australia.
+This app was created for kids between 8 and 12 years of age.
+It was unique and innovative and helped educate kids on how small everyday changes ie. walking to the shops instead of driving; turning lights off when you leave a room etc can collectively amount to a very positive impact on the environment.

 The stories received from the kids were heartwarming and delightful.
-This product seemed to make a genuine difference and that was a fabulous experience.
+This product made a genuine difference and was a fabulous experience.

 Here are excerpts from the interview by Adobe